Skip to content

 /* eslint-enable effector/prefer-single-binding */

-However, even in these cases, consider refactoring to use a single useUnit call (or enabling the appropriate options) for better performance and clarity.
+Note that even in these cases, consider refactoring to a single useUnit call for better performance.

 References